c3374491/INFT1004-Assign1/README.md

 Further details of the task are provided below.

 ## ASSIGNMENT TASK
 You are required to write three functions, as explained below.
 The functions will be called `circles_of_radius()`, `circles_of_circumference()`, and `circles_of_area()`.
-Be sure to spell the function names exactly the same way that they are spelt here; otherwise, when we try to test them, the functions we are trying to test will not be found.
+Be sure to spell the function names exactly the same way that they are spelt here; otherwise, when we try to test them, the functions we are trying to test will not be found.<br>
 A circle whose radius is r has a circumference of 2πr and an area of πr^2.
-In case you don’t know enough mathematics to read those formulas, π is the value discussed in section 3.2 of Downey as math.pi; symbols run together are to be multiplied, so 2πr means 2 × π × r; and a superscript of 2 means that the preceding symbol is squared, or multiplied by itself, so πr^2 means π × r × r.
+In case you don’t know enough mathematics to read those formulas, π is the value discussed in section 3.2 of Downey as math.pi; symbols run together are to be multiplied, so 2πr means 2 × π × r; and a superscript of 2 means that the preceding symbol is squared, or multiplied by itself, so πr^2 means π × r × r.<br>
 Those formulas tell you how to get the circumference and the area if you know the radius.
-From them, you can work out formulas to tell you how to get the radius if you know the circumference, and how to get the radius if you know the area.
+From them, you can work out formulas to tell you how to get the radius if you know the circumference, and how to get the radius if you know the area.<br>

-All three of the functions will take two arguments, a lower integer and a higher integer.
+All three of the functions will take two arguments, a lower integer and a higher integer.<br>

-`circles_of_radius(low, high)` will calculate the circumferences and areas of circles with radiuses ranging from low to just short of high, and display them in a particular way;
+`circles_of_radius(low, high)` will calculate the circumferences and areas of circles with radiuses ranging from low to just short of high, and display them in a particular way;<br>

-`circles_of_circumference(low, high)` will calculate the radiuses and areas of circles with circumferences ranging from low to just short of high, and display them in a particular way;
+`circles_of_circumference(low, high)` will calculate the radiuses and areas of circles with circumferences ranging from low to just short of high, and display them in a particular way;<br>

-`circles_of_area(low, high)` will calculate the radiuses and circumferences of circles with areas ranging from low to just short of high, and display them in a particular way.
+`circles_of_area(low, high)` will calculate the radiuses and circumferences of circles with areas ranging from low to just short of high, and display them in a particular way.<br>
 Here are examples of the output that should be produced by each function:

 ```